MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/manage-ssl-certificates-ad-fs-wap.md

 ## Replace the TLS/SSL certificate for AD FS
 >
 > [!NOTE]
-> The AD FS TLS/SSL certificate is not the same as the AD FS Service communications certificate found in the AD FS Management snap-in.
+> The AD FS TLS/SSL certificate isn't the same as the AD FS Service communications certificate found in the AD FS Management snap-in.
 To change the AD FS TLS/SSL certificate, you need to use PowerShell.

 First, determine whether your AD FS servers run default certificate authentication binding mode or alternate client TLS binding mode.